benwiz/blog/README.md

 ## To Do

+- Cusomize and use the Rakefile
 - Add a flag to `post` for `publish: true | false`
 - Build a filter search bar on landing page
 - Only include google analytics if deployed to production

+- Later (or never)
   - Build my own comment system using S3